umnilab/HSEES_doc/docs/index.md

 ## Collected output

 The simulator periodically stores "snapshots" of the current state of the simulation run as output streams (i.e., continuously, not at the end of the run).
 This data collection is governed by the settings in the *Data collection* and *Output data storage* sections of the configuration file.
-Data collection can be toggled with the inputs: `ENABLE_JSON_WRITE` and `ENABLE_CSV_WRITE` and the output directory is specified by `DEFAULT_OUTPUT_DIR`.
+Data collection can be toggled with the inputs: `ENABLE_JSON_WRITE` and `ENABLE_CSV_WRITE`.
+The output directory is a folder by the name of the `ACTIVITY_SEQ_CSV` file's base name under the `DEFAULT_OUTPUT_DIR` folder as defined in the configuration file (by default `~/Repast_ParaRoute_PartOpt/EvacSim/simulation_output/200/`).

 The JSON files are mainly meant to be sent for simulation visualization to the client over the Internet.
 Since these files can become large when the evacuation demand is large, each output JSON file contains a small number of snapshots, given by `JSON_TICK_LIMIT_PER_FILE` (by default, 2).
 Each JSON object within each file stores the following information for each snapshot period: